-All the men, on our way, they would stare at me just like a scanning machine is fixed in their eyes.
+All the men, on our way, would stare at me just like a scanning machine is fixed in their eyes.
 I secretly wished to have worn a burka too at that moment – not that it would have made a difference.
 I just couldn’t bear it anymore and started observing Hijab soon after.

 “Nau sau choohay kha k billi Hajj ko chali.”
 That is how people greeted me the first day I wore it.

-After my school, I entered the college.
-Another period of seeking validation begun.
+After my school, I entered college.
+Another period of seeking validation began.
 I saw girls who were comfortable with who they were.
 They didn’t need an extension of their identity.
 I started feeling anxious because I was trying hard to belong there.
 That Hijab was not my own identity, I MADE it my identity so that I could feel safe and validated.

-I felt conflicted after 2 years of not questioning the simple fact that I was somehow pressurized to decide to cover a part of my body – a decision that defined my sense of self and built a significant symbol and representation of myself to others.
+I felt conflicted after two years of not questioning the simple fact that I was somehow pressurized to decide to cover a part of my body – a decision that defined my sense of self and built a significant symbol and representation of myself to others.
 I was going through the same identity crisis again.

 Finally, I stopped doing Hijab.